raspberrypilearning/weather-station-guide/software.md

 1. That's it.
 Once the install has finished, your Raspberry Pi should reboot.

-## Method 3: Manual step-by-step install
+## Method 3: Manual step-by-step installation

 1. Although the simplest way perform the software installation process is to use our one-line install script, the benefit of setting it up manually is that you'll learn about the workings of the sensors and the station as you do it.
 If you wish to proceed manually through the steps, then you can follow [this guide](manual-setup.md).
-Note that this is only recommended if you're confident using the command line interface, or want to make custom adjustments to your setup.
+Note that this is only recommended if you're happy using the command line interface, or want to make custom adjustments to your setup.

 ## What next?